-The pH establishes the primary process (acidosis or alkalosis), although it moves toward the normal range with compensation.
+The pH establishes the primary process (acidosis or alkalosis), although pH moves toward the normal range with compensation.
 Changes in Pco2 reflect the respiratory component, and changes in HCO3− reflect the metabolic component.

 Complex or mixed acid-base disturbances involve more than one primary process.
 In these mixed disorders, values may be deceptively normal.
-Thus, it is important when evaluating acid-base disorders to determine whether changes in Pco2 and HCO3− show the expected compensation (see Table: Primary Changes and Compensations in Simple Acid-Base Disorders).
-If not, then a second primary process causing the abnormal compensation should be suspected.
+Thus, when evaluating acid-base disorders, it is important to determine whether changes in Pco2 and HCO3− show the expected compensation (see table Primary Changes and Compensation in Simple Acid-Base Disorders).
+If not, then a second primary process should be suspected of causing the abnormal compensation.
 Interpretation must also consider clinical conditions (eg, chronic lung disease, renal failure, drug overdose).

-The anion gap (see The Anion Gap) should always be calculated; elevation almost always indicates a metabolic acidosis.
-A normal anion gap with a low HCO3− (eg, < 24 mEq/L) and high serum chloride (Cl−) indicates a non-anion gap (hyperchloremic) metabolic acidosis.
-If metabolic acidosis is present, a delta gap is calculated (see The Anion Gap) to identify concomitant metabolic alkalosis, and Winters formula is applied to determine whether respiratory compensation is appropriate or reflects a 2nd acid-base disorder (predicted Pco2 = 1.5 [HCO3−] + 8 ± 2; if Pco2 is higher, there is also a primary respiratory acidosis—if lower, respiratory alkalosis).
+The anion gap should always be calculated; elevation almost always indicates a metabolic acidosis.
+A normal anion gap with a low HCO3− (eg, < 24 mEq/L [< 24 mmol/L]) and high serum chloride (Cl−) indicates a non-anion gap (hyperchloremic) metabolic acidosis.
+If metabolic acidosis is present, a delta gap is calculated to identify concomitant metabolic alkalosis, and Winters formula is applied to determine whether respiratory compensation is appropriate or reflects a second acid-base disorder (predicted Pco2 = 1.5 [HCO3−] + 8 ± 2; if Pco2 is higher, there is also a primary respiratory acidosis—if lower, respiratory alkalosis).

-Respiratory acidosis is suggested by Pco2> 40 mm Hg; HCO3− should compensate acutely by increasing 3 to 4 mEq/L for each 10 mm Hg rise in Pco2 sustained for 4 to 12 h (there may be no increase or only 1 to 2 mEq/L, which slowly increases to 3 to 4 mEq/L over days).
+Respiratory acidosis is suggested by Pco2> 40 mm Hg; HCO3− should compensate by increasing 3 to 4 mEq/L ( 3 to 4 mmol/L) for each 10-mm Hg rise in Pco2 sustained for 4 to 12 hours (there may be no increase or only an increase of 1 to 2 mEq/L [1 to 2 mmol/L], which slowly increases to 3 to 4 mEq/L [3 to 4 mmol/L] over days).
 Greater increase in HCO3− implies a primary metabolic alkalosis; lesser increase suggests no time for compensation or coexisting primary metabolic acidosis.

-Metabolic alkalosis is suggested by HCO3−> 28 mEq/L. The Pco2 should compensate by increasing about 0.6 to 0.75 mm Hg for each 1 mEq/L increase in HCO3− (up to about 55 mm Hg).
+Metabolic alkalosis is suggested by HCO3−> 28 mEq/L (> 28 mmol/L).
+The Pco2 should compensate by increasing about 0.6 to 0.75 mm Hg for each 1 mEq/L (1 mmol/L) increase in HCO3− (up to about 55 mm Hg).
 Greater increase implies concomitant respiratory acidosis; lesser increase, respiratory alkalosis.

 Respiratory alkalosis is suggested by Pco2< 38 mm Hg.
-The HCO3− should compensate over 4 to 12 h by decreasing 5 mEq/L for every 10 mm Hg decrease in Pco2.
+The HCO3− should compensate over 4 to 12 hours by decreasing 4 to 5 mEq/L (4 to 5 mmol/L) for every 10 mm Hg decrease in Pco2.
 Lesser decrease means there has been no time for compensation or a primary metabolic alkalosis coexists.
 Greater decrease implies a primary metabolic acidosis.